 As a condition of receiving HCV rental assistance, a HUD-VASH-eligible family must receive case management services from the VAMC or DSP.
 A VASH participant family's assistance must be terminated for failure to participate, without good cause, in case management as verified by the VAMC or DSP.
+However, the PHA may offer the family continued assistance through one of its regular vouchers or a PBV unit not exclusively made available for HUD-VASH.

 However, a VAMC or DSP determination that the participant family no longer requires case management is not grounds for termination of voucher or PBV.
 In such a case, at its option, the PHA may offer the family continued assistance through one of its regular vouchers.
+The decision to transfer assistance to a regular voucher must consider veteran preference and must be communicated to the VA prior to occurring.
+If the PHA has no voucher to offer, the family will retain its VASH voucher, or PBV unit, until such time as the PHA has an available voucher (or PBV unit not exclusively made available for VASH) for the family.
 If the PHA has no voucher to offer, the family will retain its VASH voucher or PBV unit until such time as the PHA has an available voucher for the family.